deutschebank/fluxnova-docs-manual/content/reference/rest/overview/hal.md

 unnecessary overhead.
 To reduce such expensive requests, the REST API can be configured to use a cache to temporary store such relations.

-This caching can be configured in the `web.xml` file of the REST API (or the Flowave Web Application in case the REST API is embedded into the Flowave Web Application).
+This caching can be configured in the `web.xml` file of the REST API (or the Fluxnova Web Application in case the REST API is embedded into the Fluxnova Web Application).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>